Rivière-Beaudette: Language

-Local government
+Attractions

+Rivière-Beaudette is home to nine-hole golf course which integrates the natural landscape of the site to maximize the golfers’ experience.
+This course offers at each hole a choice of 5 different ways to start, allowing many distance and difficulty variations.

+Government

 Rivière-Beaudette forms part of the federal electoral district of Salaberry—Suroît and has been represented by Claude DeBellefeuille of the Bloc Québécois since 2019.
 Provincially, Rivière-Beaudette is part of the Soulanges electoral district and is represented by Marilyne Picard of the Coalition Avenir Québec since 2018.

 List of former mayors (since formation of current municipality):